finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 > ValuationPointResourceListOfFundJournalEntryLine getValuationPointJournalEntryLines(scope, code, valuationPointDataQueryParameters, generalLedgerProfileCode, asAt, filter, limit, page, propertyKeys, navTypeCode)

-[EXPERIMENTAL] GetValuationPointJournalEntryLines: Get the Journal Entry lines for the given Fund.
+[EXPERIMENTAL] GetValuationPointJournalEntryLines: Get the Journal Entry Lines for the given Fund.

-Gets the Journal Entry lines for the given Valuation Point for a Fund     The Journal Entry lines have been generated from transactions, translated via posting rules and used in the valuation point
+Gets the Journal Entry Lines for the given Valuation Point for a Fund.
+The Journal Entry Lines have been generated from transactions, translated via posting rules and used in the valuation point.

 ### Example